ishitachaturvedi/ishitachaturvedi.github.io/_news/announcement_1.md

 related_posts: false
 ---

 I will be interning at Microsoft Research this summer working with Azure!
-I will be working on memory diagreggation at Azure to improve the hardware utilization to make datacenters greener :sparkles: :smile:
+I will be working on memory diagreggation at Azure to improve the hardware utilization to make datacenters greener :smile:

 ***